tatianab/draft-sullivan-tls-opaque/draft-sullivan-tls-opaque.md

 Note that this draft has not received significant security review and should not be the basis for production systems.

-OPAQUE [opaque-paper] is a mutual authentication method that enables the establishment of an authenticated cryptographic key between a client and server based on a user's memorized password, without ever exposing the password to servers or other entities other than the client machine and without relying on PKI.
-OPAQUE leverages a primitive called a Strong Asymmetrical Password Authenticated Key Exchange (Strong aPAKE) to provide desirable properties including resistance to pre-computation attacks in the event of a server compromise.
+OPAQUE [opaque-paper] is a mutual authentication method that enables the establishment of an authenticated cryptographic key between a client and server based on a user's memorized password, without ever exposing the password to servers or entities other than the client machine and without relying on PKI.
+OPAQUE leverages a primitive called a Strong Asymmetric Password Authenticated Key Exchange (Strong aPAKE) to provide desirable properties including resistance to pre-computation attacks in the event of a server compromise.

 In some cases, it is desirable to combine password-based authentication with traditional PKI-based authentication as a defense-in-depth measure.
 For example, in the case of IoT devices, it may be useful to validate that both parties were issued a certificate from a certain manufacturer.
 Another desirable property for password-based authentication systems is the ability to hide the client’s identity from the network.
 This document describes the use of OPAQUE in TLS 1.3 {{!TLS13=RFC8446}} both as part of the TLS handshake and post-handshake facilitated by Exported Authenticators {{!I-D.ietf-tls-exported-authenticator}}, how the different approaches satisfy the above properties and the trade-offs associated with each design.